Please be ready with your application reference number starting with 'P'. For example P1234567

 If during the bond period, you fault any of the conditions the Court set out, the Court will summon you to a hearing, and;

-The police check will reveal the details of your bond for the duration of the bond period.
+The Nationally Coordinated Criminal History Check will reveal the details of your bond for the duration of the bond period.
 After this period; the State will erase all elements of;

-It means this kind of dismissal can remain in your police check for a maximum of 2 years before they erase it from your records.
+It means this kind of dismissal can remain in your Nationally Coordinated Criminal History Check for a maximum of 2 years before they erase it from your records.

 This kind of court dismissal comes under the condition that the offender enters some form of rehab program.
 The Court will only grant this kind of dismissal if the offender agrees to attend or complete;